jdcastro/mintic-2022/README.md

-# mintic-2022
+# Mintic-2022
 Code exercises during the course of the Mintic 2022 diplomaed course - Uninorte

+I will be uploading the exercises and practices performed during this course.
+They are mostly small pieces of code done in one or three hours of class.